-Representing a major oil company before the US Patent Office in a patent inter partes review
+Representing a major energy company before the US Patent Office in a patent inter partes review

 Representing a major agricultural biotechnology corporation in district court in defending against a suit for infringement of patents relating to insect-resistant genes for plants